MECHANICAL ENGINEERING

 Nowadays as the technology improving more and more we no longer require the use of protractors and compasses to create drawings, instead there are several classes that focus on the use of various software.This laboratory mainly deals with the detailed engineering of 3D models and/or 2D drawings of physical components using CAD software, but it is also used throughout the engineering process from conceptual design and layout of products, through strength and dynamic analysis of assemblies to definition of manufacturing methods of components.
 It can also be used to design objects.

-Name Of The Technical Staff: Mr. Alli Mohan Shankar
+Name Of The Technical Staff: Mr. Ch.
+SYAM PRADEEP KUMAR

 • LIST OF EXPERIMENTS: